 The '90s were the worst time for fashion in American history.
 Literally every single item of clothing that every person wore in the 1990s was embarrassing.
 Here is a gallery of some of my best outfits from the '90s that featured neon and also happened to be captured on film.
 I turned seven in 1990, which means I spent all of my formative years in the world's worst clothes.
 Many of them were neon.

 Let's get this out of the way: Until I had my long hair cut short in 3rd Grade, my older brother's friends all called me Bowhead.
-While I don't want to pin the blame for this solely on my mom - after all, a lot of the gals were wearing bows those days - I can't help but believe in my heart that this was mostly her fault.
-After all, photographic evidence from this time shows that she put bows on my head every single day of my entire life, including beach days (waterproof ones made of, like, metal) and days before I even had hair (adhered with Velcro, no joke).
+While I don't want to pin the blame for this solely on my mom—after all, a lot of the gals wore bows in those days—I can't help but believe in my heart that this was mostly her fault.
+After all, photographic evidence from this time shows that she put bows on my head every single day of my entire life, including beach days (waterproof ones made of, like, metal) and days before I even had hair (adhered with Velcro; no joke).
 But the bows didn't just stop at my poor little head.
-I also had a variety of shirts and pants and even swimsuits that had bows on them - and not just painted on.
+I also had a variety of shirts and pants and even swimsuits that had bows on them—and not just painted on.
 Like full 3D real bows sewn onto my clothes.
 What was going on?
 Who was letting this happen?
 (My mom.)

 Anyway, I haven't even gotten to the neon problem yet.
 The '80s were a kewl dude surf's up time of fluorescent palm trees and hot pink convertibles containing babes with shades and French cut bikinis.
-Then the 1990s rolled in and got very confused by cell phones, skateboarding, Bill Clinton, and hip-hop.
-There was just so much stuff going on that nobody could agree on one style that was "in."
-So my mom got me neon stuff with bows on it.
+Then the 1990s rolled in and got very confused by cellular telephones, skateboarding, Bill Clinton, and hip-hop.
+There was just so much stuff going on, nobody could agree on one style that was "in."
+So, naturally, my mom just got me neon stuff with bows on it.
 Whatever; that was her call.
 Now, as an adult, I mostly wear neutrals: black, navy, or, if I'm feeling colorful, grey.
+But I digress.
 Don't be shy.
 Vote up your favorite of my outfits!!!